“A healthy person has a thousand wishes, a sick person just one.” – Tony Robbins

-Our health is the most valuable resource you have.
+Health is the most valuable resource you have.
 Without good health, you can’t expect to find professional success, develop healthy relationships or achieve financial independence.
-To put it plainly, you’re nothing without your health.
-Some health problems can’t be anticipated or avoided, but many others are influenced by your everyday life.
-Work burnout falls into the second category and is one of the most common reasons for poor mental and physical health.
+Some health problems can’t be anticipated or avoided, but many others are catalyzed by your everyday life, your lifestyle, and the choices that you make.
+Work burnout is caused by environmental factors, and it is one of the most common reasons people fall ill, both mentally and physically.

 Do you often find yourself wondering if you’re feeling burned out and if what you’re experiencing is common?
 Anticipating and understanding what will give us energy and what will drain us is crucial to experiencing a life of joy and fulfillment.
 But many aren’t sure what burnout symptoms they should be aware of, much less what to do when burned out or how to embrace fulfilling strategies.
 As a result, they feel stressed, sick and burned out.
 You may have even felt this way for so long you think it’s normal.